PFAS Reporting and Recordkeeping Requirements: What Equipment Manufacturers Need to Know

 Share:

-In October of 2023, the Environmental Protection Agency (EPA) released a pre-published version of its Final Rule, TSCA Section 8(a)(7) Reporting and Recordkeeping Requirements for Perfluoroalkyl and Polyfluoroalkyl Substances.
-The rule requires any chemical manufacturer, or importer, of Per- and Polyfluoroalkyl Substances (PFAS), in any year since Jan.
-1, 2011, to submit to EPA information on these substances regarding chemical identities, production volumes, industrial uses, commercial and consumer uses, worker exposures, disposal, and any existing information related to potential environmental and health effects.
+The original Final Rule requires any chemical manufacturer, or importer, of PFAS or articles that contain PFAS, in any year from Jan.
+1, 2011, to Jan.
+1, 2023, to submit to EPA information on these substances regarding chemical identities, production volumes, industrial uses, commercial and consumer uses, worker exposures, disposal, and any existing information related to potential environmental and health effects.
 The scope of this rule applies to PFAS found in chemical mixtures, complex articles, or its bulk form.

 “This is going to affect all manufacturers of PFAS substances and mixtures, including article importers, dating all the way back to January of 2011,” said Jacob Schantz, senior chemical regulatory engineer at AEM member company Doosan Bobcat.